M31-Capital/Investment_Theses/english/Tokemak (TOKE).md

 ## Key Issues & Risks

+**Early-Stage Protocol:**
-**Early-Stage Protocol:** Tokemak  is  a  new  protocol –barely  a  year  old –and  with  early-stage protocols  come  risks  with  respect  to  how  the  smart  contracts  perform –and  whether  they  are open to any exploits –no matter how small.
+Tokemak  is  a  new  protocol –barely  a  year  old –and  with  early-stage protocols  come  risks  with  respect  to  how  the  smart  contracts  perform –and  whether  they  are open to any exploits –no matter how small.
 We feel like this risk is relatively low –considering the protocol’s  smart  contracts  have  been  thoroughly  audited.
 We  have  also  extensively  used  the protocol and can attest to the fact that it is functional without any bugs.

-**High Rewards Emissions and Large Token Vest:** One of the key issues withTokemak is that there is a large supply unlock of vested tokens in 2022 (56m TOKE) –as well as high rewards emissions (30% of overall supply) over the course of 5 years.
+**High Rewards Emissions and Large Token Vest:**
+One of the key issues withTokemak is that there is a large supply unlock of vested tokens in 2022 (56m TOKE) –as well as high rewards emissions (30% of overall supply) over the course of 5 years.
 This affects price as it could put unrequired sell pressure on the token.
 However, we againbelieve that this will be mitigated with corrections in the Token supply, and Tokemak reaching the singularity much faster than expected.
 Potentially, more than 20% of the Token supply may never enter circulation.

-**Open-Source Risk (Forking Risk):** Moderate Forking Risk –tech stack (Token Reactors) is unique to most liquidity aggregators, hence forking would be slightly hard.
+**Open-Source Risk (Forking Risk):**
+Moderate Forking Risk –tech stack (Token Reactors) is unique to most liquidity aggregators, hence forking would be slightly hard.

 ## Active Network Participation

-M31 is an active participant in the Tokemak ecosystem –helping earn outsized returns vs passive holding strategies.
+M31 is an active participant in the Tokemak ecosystem, helping earn outsized returns vs passive holding strategies.

 **Early investors in the token**
 M31 quickly identified the potential impact Tokemak could have in the overall DeFi ecosystem, and was an early investor in the token.
 M31 is one of the largest token holders –and has significant influence over voting and governance.